Home » Course » Entree » Kung Pao Tofu

 • Refrigerator: Leftovers can be kept in the refrigerator for up to 5 days, in covered containers.
 This stir-fry is great for weekly meal prep too, using these handy glass storage containers (affiliate link).

-• Freezer: You can freeze this by storing it in an airtight container or freezer bags, once it has fully cooled.
-Store it in the freezer for up to 2 months.
-Let thaw before reheating.
+• Freezer: Once it has fully cooled, you can freeze it by storing it in an airtight container or freezer bag.
+You can store it in the freezer for up to 2 months.
+Let it thaw before reheating.

 top down view of a serving of kung pao tofu and rice in a bowl with things surrounding.